Single crystal: Electrical conductors

 Metals can be produced in single-crystal form and provide a means to understand the ultimate performance of metallic conductors.
 It is vital for understanding the basic science such as catalytic chemistry, surface physics, electrons, and monochromators.
 Production of metallic single crystals have the highest quality requirements and are grown, or pulled, in the form of rods.
 Certain companies can produce specific geometries, grooves, holes, and reference faces along with varying diameters.

-Of all the metallic elements, silver and copper have the best conductivity at room temperature, setting the bar for performance.
+Of all the metallic elements, silver and copper have the best conductivity at room temperature, which is generally the bar for performance.
 The size of the market, and vagaries in supply and cost, have provided strong incentives to seek alternatives or find ways to use less of them by improving performance.

 The conductivity of commercial conductors is often expressed relative to the International Annealed Copper Standard, according to which the purest copper wire available in 1914 measured around 100%.
 The purest modern copper wire is a better conductor, measuring over 103% on this scale.
 The gains are from two sources.
 First, modern copper is more pure.
 However, this avenue for improvement seems at an end.
 Making the copper purer still makes no significant improvement.
 Second, annealing and other processes have been improved.
 Annealing reduces the dislocations and other crystal defects which are sources of resistance.
 But the resulting wires are still polycrystalline.
 The grain boundaries and remaining crystal defects are responsible for some residual resistance.
 This can be quantified and better understood by examining single crystals.

 Single-crystal copper did prove to have better conductivity than polycrystalline copper.